MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 **As an administrator**

-   - Enable preview feature in Dynamics 365.
+   - Enable the preview feature in Dynamics 365.
 To learn more, see [What are Preview features, and how do I enable them?](/dynamics365/customer-engagement/admin/what-are-preview-features-how-do-i-enable-them)

    - Enable Talking points, Who knows whom, and Insight cards in your organization to leverage the services to get full utilization of assistant app.
-To learn more,[Enable and configure advanced Sales Insights features](#enable-and-configure-advanced-sales-insights-features).
+To learn more, see [Enable and configure advanced Sales Insights features](#enable-and-configure-advanced-sales-insights-features).

-**As a sales manager or Seller**
+**As a sales manager or seller**

-   - Install Dynamics 365 app on Microsoft Teams.
+   - Install the Dynamics 365 app on Microsoft Teams.

-   - Have Dynamics 365 Sales license.
+   - Obtain a Dynamics 365 Sales license.

    - Have an active Dynamics 365 Sales organization.